Easy RISC-V

 li x10, 0x5a1 xori x11, x10, -1 or x12, x10, x11 add x13, x10, x11 ebreak

 Another interesting operation you can do is to round/align something up or down to a multiple of a power of two.
 For example, if you want to find the closest multiple of 16 below a, in binary that would be clearing the lowest 4 bits, or a & ~0b1111.
-Conveniently, that’s a & -16 in two’s complement.
+Conveniently, that’s a & -16 in two’s complement representation.

 Aligning up is less intuitive, but one idea would be adding 16 first.
-However that gives an incorrect result for powers of 16.
+However that gives an incorrect result for multiples of 16.
 It’s easy enough to fix though: adding one less works exactly right: (a + 15) & -16

 li x10, 0x123 andi x11, x10, -16 addi x12, x10, 15 andi x12, x12, -16 ebreak